geekysuavo/irls-sandbox/README.md

-A safe place to play with _iteratively reweighted least squares_ (IRLS), and _variationally reweighted least squares_ (VRLS), with a specific emphasis on reconstructing _nonuniformly sampled_ (NUS) _nuclear magnetic resonance_ (NMR) datasets.
+A safe place to play with _iteratively reweighted least squares_ (IRLS), and _variationally reweighted least squares_ (VRLS), with a specific emphasis on reconstructing nonuniformly sampled (NUS) nuclear magnetic resonance (NMR) datasets.

-Technical details of the algorithms are _in preparation for submission to_:
+Technical details of the algorithms are in preparation for submission to:

 > Worley, B., _Variationally reweighted least squares for
 > sparse recovery_, Journal of Magnetic Resonance, 2019.